 Institutions of higher education exist for the common good, and the common good depends on academic freedom: the free search for, and the free exposition of, truth.
 Academic freedom applies to both teaching and research.
 Freedom in research is fundamental to the true advancement of knowledge; academic freedom in teaching is essential for the protection of the rights of both the teacher and the student in the free exchange of ideas.

-For additional information on how RSP policies are implemented during each phase of a project, see the Office for Research and Sponsored Projects Administration (ORSPA) Web site.
+For additional information on the life cycle of a sponsored project, see the Office for Research and Sponsored Projects Administration (ORSPA) Web site.

 For additional information on classified research, see RSP 404,“Classified Research.”